 My contractor had it professionally installed, then it was sanded and covered with 2-3 coats of polyurethane.
 He had a very thick, heavy duty subflooring installed and the KDAT flooring is both nailed and glued to the subflooring.
 (See photo showing the subflooring below.)
 I wanted a solid flooring (not decking) to ensure bugs and mosquitoes couldn’t sneak in.
 If you go with deck flooring, bugs will sometimes come in through the spaces between the decking, unless you screen underneath the deck.
 Then debris and such tends to get caught in the screening.
 I wanted to avoid all those issues so I went with a solid flooring.

-The porch is around 4 years old and the flooring has held up well.
+The porch is around 4 years old as of this writing, and the flooring has held up well.
 I’ve had a teeny bit of cupping on one edge of the flooring, but not enough to be a problem or to even be noticeable.
 My contractor initially recommended a tile floor but I really wanted a porch with that old fashioned porch feel.
 I thought about painting the floor a porch gray.
 I decided in the end I wanted the transition to the decks on either side to be seamless, so the porch floor is stained with the same stain I chose for the decks, Cabot’s Heartwood.

 Q. Do you have problems with rain on your floor or on your furniture on the porch?